 For information and guidance on how to make your article more discoverable, visit our Gateway page on How to Help Readers Find Your Article Online.

-APJPH adheres to a rigorous double-blind reviewing policy in which the identity of both the reviewer and author are always concealed from both parties.
+APJPH adheres to a rigorous double-anonymize reviewing policy in which the identity of both the reviewer and author are always concealed from both parties.

 Decisions on manuscripts will be taken as rapidly as possible.
 In general, Editors will seek advice from two or more expert reviewers about the scientific content and presentation of submitted articles.